 Frequently Asked Questions

-If I am thinking about buying a home, where do I begin, and who do I talk to?
+If I am thinking about buying a home, or selling my current home...where do I begin, and who do I talk to?

-The first step in any home buying adventure should always be Home Buyer Education.
-Take a free, and non-promotional home buyer class, but remember that not all classes are created equal.
+The first step in any home buying, or selling adventure should always be Home Buyer Education.
+Take a free, and non-promotional home education class, but remember that not all classes are created equal.
 Go to www.learningtobuyahome.com for class dates/times/locations.
 Classes are about 3 hours long, and since they have no outside government or organization affiliations, these classes tell it like it is...ALL the pros/cons of the housing market and the loans available...even the loans that are not advertised that can help you with down payment.

 What if I am not ready to buy a home right now?